Just Stop Oil: Art galleries

-Supporters of Just Stop Oil targeted artworks in public galleries in July 2022.
 Two supporters glued themselves to the frame of John Constable's 1821 painting The Hay Wain at the National Gallery in London on 4 July.
 They covered the painting with a printed illustration that reimagined The Hay Wain as an "apocalyptic vision of the future" that depicted "the climate collapse and what it will do to this landscape".
 The two people were subsequently arrested by police and the painting was removed for examination by conservators.

 A group of supporters glued themselves to the frame of a copy of Leonardo da Vinci's The Last Supper painting at the Royal Academy of Arts on 5 July.
 'No New Oil' was spray painted on a wall underneath the painting.
 In February 2023, these activists were fined £486 each for causing unintended criminal damage but found not guilty to a further charge of causing damage to a piece of furniture that they had not been near.